-Assets, Technical Provisions and Other Liabilities are valued in the Company's SII Balance Sheet according to the SII regulations.
-The basis of the valuation principle that underlies the methodology for SII purposes is the amount for which they could be exchanged, transferred or settled by knowledgeable and willing third parties in an arm's length transaction.
+Assets, technical provisions and other liabilities are valued in the Company's SII Balance Sheet according to the SII regulations.
+The basis of the SII valuation principle is the amount for which they could be exchanged, transferred or settled by knowledgeable and willing third parties in an arm's length transaction.
 The value of Technical Provisions under SII is equal to the sum of a Best Estimate Liability and a Risk Margin.

-At 31 December 2018, the Company's excess of assets over liabilities was £114,631 thousand (2017: £113,770 thousand) on a SII basis which is £420 thousand (2017: £420 thousand) lower than the value under IFRS.
+At 31 December 2020, the Company's excess of assets over liabilities was £65,388 thousand (2019:£90,021 thousand) on a SII basis which is $\pounds$ (420) thousand (2019: £420,000 thousand) lower than the value under IFRS.
+This year on year decrease is driven by an interim dividend distribution of £25,000 thousand paid during the year.

-Section D of this report provides further description of the bases, methods and main assumptions used in the valuation of assets, Technical Provisions and other liabilities for each material asset/liability class.
+Section D of this report provides further description of the bases, methods and main assumptions used in the valuation of assets, technical provisions and other liabilities for each material asset or liability class.
 In addition, it also provides an explanation of the material differences between the IFRS and SII bases of valuation.
+The impact of COVID-19 is not considered to be significant given the nature of the business historically underwritten by the Company.